anchoranalysis/anchor-python-sphinx/README.md

 	    configure_sphinx.configure(app, "name_of_project", version="2.1", author="John Doe")
 ```

-3. Optionally, create a file 'docs/_static/custom.css' which will modify the default Read-the-Docs stylesheet to allow content spread more widely across the page.
+3. Optionally, create a file `docs/_static/custom.css` which will modify the default Read-the-Docs stylesheet to allow content spread more widely across the page:

 	```
 	.wy-nav-content {
 	    max-width: 75% !important;
 	}
 	```

 4. Generate the Sphinx documentation in the usual way by e.g. `make html` in the `docs` subdirectory, or by `tox -e docs`.

 ## Author